cockroachlabs/workshop_labs/query-optimization/README.md

 You can learn more about the the [Cost-Based Optimizer](https://www.cockroachlabs.com/docs/stable/cost-based-optimizer) in our docs.

-Lear more about the [Vectorized Query Execution](https://www.cockroachlabs.com/docs/stable/vectorized-execution.html).
+Learn more about the [Vectorized Query Execution](https://www.cockroachlabs.com/docs/stable/vectorized-execution.html).

 ## Lab 2 - Joining mechanisms